Jagpreet

 Average Salary | INR 8 LPA – 13 LPA |

-If you want to pursue MTech then you must have completed BTech in any discipline or MCA or MSc in a related field.
-The MTech duration is 2 years and 4 semesters.
+To pursue an MTech, you must have completed a four-year BTech/B.E. in any discipline or MCA or MSc in a related field.
+Typically, the duration of this master’s programme is 2 years, which is further divided into 4 semesters.

-If you are an Engineer, an M.Tech. degree will surely be the cherry on the cake.
-It helps you get more career opportunities and maintain a secure future for yourself.
-One of the biggest advantages of pursuing an M.Tech course is that along with a great job, you will get a handsome salary package as well.
+If you are an Engineer, an MTech degree is the cherry on the cake.
+It helps you get more opportunities and future-proof your career.
+One of the biggest advantages of pursuing an MTech course is that you shall get a handsome salary package along with a great job.
+It is not just a decoration for your resume but a chance for infinite possibilities.
+You would be happy to know that pursuing an MTech while working is also possible!
+This could help fast-track and promote your professional journey.

-If you are pursuing an M.Tech programme, you should have an understanding of the basic principle concepts of the respective branch.
-This may differ, as every university has a different curriculum.
+If you are pursuing an M.Tech programme, you should understand the basic principle concepts of the respective branch.
+The curriculum may differ as it is subject to each institution.

 Subject | Description |